XStandard XHTML (Strict or 1.1) WYSIWYG Editor

 3. <abbr title="5 5 5 - 1 2 3 4">555-1234</abbr>

-XStandard makes it easy to use abbreviations and acronyms and even prompts authors to enter the "Full Text" for the title attribute, as shown in the screenshot below.
+XStandard makes it easy to use abbreviations and acronyms and even prompts authors to enter the "Full Text" for the title attribute, as shown in the screen shot below.

 Dialog box prompting the user to enter expanded text for an abbreviation.

-Screen Reader Preview
+Exposing content to a Screen Reader Preview

 Sample error reports include: